softwaresaved/byte-sized-rse/episodes/63-defining-a-workflow.md

     nationality: Austrian
 ```

-So that’s a very brief tour of YAML,
+So that's a very brief tour of YAML,
 which demonstrates what we need to know to write GitHub Actions workflows.

 ## Enabling Workflows for our Repository

-So let’s now create a new GitHub Actions CI workflow for our new repository that runs our unit tests whenever a change is made.
+So let's now create a new GitHub Actions CI workflow for our new repository that runs our unit tests whenever a change is made.

 Firstly, we should ensure GitHub Actions is enabled for repository.
 In a browser: